 - Students authorized to live off campus through the off-campus lottery (refer to the Residence Life website for information on the off-campus lottery).

 - Students who live in 10th Avenue Apartments, Wilch Apartments, the Cottage House or Armstrong House.

 Many students are involved in activities that take place off campus.
 For short-term events, students are expected to use the meal exchange program and/or the to-go program to obtain their meals.
 Some activities take students away from campus for an extended period of time.
 For those individuals, a meal plan refund may be available.

 The College will refund a portion of the amount charged for meals in a particular term to any student who completes a Cornell-sponsored off-campus internship, field course, independent or Special Study, etc., provided that the student:

-- Petitions for this refund through Business Services no later than the Wednesday before the start of the term of the off-campus study (complete the Meal Refund Form on the Business Services website); and
+- Petitions for this refund through Division of Business and Enterprise Services no later than the Wednesday before the start of the term of the off-campus study (complete the Meal Refund Form on the Division of Business and Enterprise Services website); and

 - Does not eat any meals on campus during a consecutive 7-day period.